itd5os6odp6f5is6od/instagram/README.md

-replace LINK HERE with ur link, it should start like this: https://guns.lol/instagram
+replace https://guns.lol/instagram with ur link, it should start like this: https://guns.lol/instagram